janbrohl/SimpleTAL/Readme simpleTAL - simpleTALES.txt

-simpleTAL / simpleTALES (Version 2.3)
+simpleTAL / simpleTALES (Version 3.0)
 -------------------------------------
 This is an implementation of the TAL and TALES specifications see (http://www.zope.org/Documentation/Books/ZopeBook/current/AppendixC.stx)

-This code is made freely available for commerical and non-commerical use.
+This code is made freely available for commercial and non-commercial use.
 No warranties, expressed or implied, are made as to the fitness of this code for any purpose.